scipy-conference/scipy_proceedings/README.md

 - Apr 26: Authors invited to submit full papers
 - May 3:  Webinar offered to authors
-- May 31: Deadline to submit first draft by authors
+- Jun 7:  Deadline to submit first draft by authors
   - Reviewers comment on papers to authors during this period.
   - Authors also respond to review comments with improvements to papers during this period.
-- Jul 31: Final author revision deadline
+- Aug 7:  Final author revision deadline
   - Authors put down their pens.

 ### General Information and Guidelines for Authors